captainarcher/whisker/README.md

+Note: this software is no longer maintained.
+You can achieve better results with pretty much any AI software now.

 # whisker
 This is a simple single page javascript app that enables a user to do the following:
 1. optionally upload an existing markdown version of their resume (.md file).
 If you don't have one yet, that's okay and you can start from scratch.
 Unfamiliar with markdown?
 Consider this [cheat sheet](https://www.markdownguide.org/cheat-sheet/).